 We’ve covered everything you need to know to help you and your team get started.

-Development stores are the perfect test environment for you to build your client’s online stores, without the limitation of a 14-day trial.
-You also want to ensure you use them when building and referring client stores to receive revenue share.
+Development stores are the perfect test environment for your app projects, without the limitation of a free trial.
+You'll also want to ensure you use them when building and referring client stores to receive revenue share.